geb/geb/CONTRIBUTING.md

 ## IDE import

-The project is setup to work with IntelliJ IDEA.
+The project is setup to work with IntelliJ IDEA, simply import it using the native IntelliJ IDEA import for Gradle projects.
-Run the following in the checkout…

-    ./gradlew idea

-Then import the project into IDEA or open the `geb.ipr` file.

 If you use a different IDE or editor you're on your own.